-In the example shown in Fig. 31, the horizontal distance between the two points is 5.4 divisions.
+In the example shown in Fig. 32, the horizontal distance between the two points is 5.4 divisions.
 If the SWEEP TIME/DIV is 0.2 ms/div, time to be determined is: Time = 5.4 (div) \times 0.2 (ms/div) = 1.08 ms

-- Display the waveform to be measured in an easy-tosee position according to the normal procedures above.
-Select the AT cursor mode with the CURSORS. - Select the ∆T cursor mode with the CURSORS.
-Align the ∆REF cursor to the left of the two points to be measured, and the ∆cursor to the right. - 4) Measured value is displayed following ΔT in the upper right of the CRT.
+- (2) Cursor Measurement Procedures - Display the waveform to be measured in an easy-tosee position according to the normal procedures above.
+Select the ∆T cursor mode with the CURSORS. - 3) Align the \triangle REF cursor to the left of the two points to be measured, and the \triangle cursor to the right. - 4) Measured value is displayed following ΔT in the upper right of the CRT.